 found in proteins are joined together into a polypeptide chain during the process of protein synthesis, catalyzed by the ribosome.
 To a large extent, the amino acid sequence defines the secondary structure

 (α-helices and β-sheets) and of course the tertiary structure (domains

 ) of proteins.
-However, in many cases we also need to consider the effect of the local environment on structure stabilization.
-The most obvious example are membrane proteins, a considerable part of which is embedded into the hydrophobic environment of lipid membranes.
-Outside the membrane these proteins lose their native structure and form large aggregate.
-For this reason, during purification we need detergent to keep these proteins in a soluble state.
+However, in many cases, we also need to consider the effect of the local environment on structure stabilization.
+The most obvious example is that of membrane proteins, a considerable part of which is embedded into the hydrophobic environment of membranes.
+As a result, they lose their native structure outside the membrane and form large aggregates.
+For this reason, during purification, we need detergent to keep these proteins in a soluble state.

 The tertiary structure is defined by the arrangement of the secondary structure elements in space, a fold.
 The fold is a characteristic feature of the tertiary structure.
 The currently known three-dimensional protein structures have been classified into around 1300 unique folds.
 In a later chapter, we will discuss some examples of these folds and the CATH databases